$42 | 2 hours | 1.5 miles

 ✔️ There are opportunities to sit, but the majority of the time you’ll be traveling from place to place or stationary without the opportunity for a seat (unless you bring one!).
 The longest distance between tour stops is about 0.2 miles (a 4-minute walk).

-✔️ We will travel at a moderate pace and Dugan will always wait until all group members are assembled at a stop before offering tour narration.
+✔️ We will travel at a moderate pace and I will always wait until all group members are assembled at a stop before offering tour narration.

 ✔️ Portland’s streets and sidewalks run the gamut from A++ awesome to “Boo!
 One star!”
 If you use a wheelchair or a walker or are unsteady on your feet, you might experience mobility challenges on the tour as we traverse cobblestone streets, uneven brick sidewalks, and narrow pathways.
-If you have mobility needs, tell Dugan so he can modify the tour to more comfortable routes.
+If you have mobility needs, tell me so I can modify the tour to more comfortable routes.

 ✔️ While there can be up to 33 stairs per tour, all tour routes can be modified to avoid stairs while visiting all landmarks.
-If you need to avoid stairs, notify Dugan.
+If you need to avoid stairs, just tell me when we meet.

-✔️ We offer free admission to access providers.
-Call or text 207-200-5885 or email hi@portlandbythefoot.com to let us know they’re coming!
+✔️ I offer free admission to access providers.
+Call or text me (Dugan) at 207-200-5885 or email me at hi@portlandbythefoot.com to let me know they’re coming!

 ✔️ Service animals are welcome.

-✔️ Bring a hat if you’re sun sensitive; Dugan will do his best to find shade, but success will depend on the time of day.
+✔️ Bring a hat if you’re sun sensitive; I do his best to find shade, but success will depend on the time of day.

 ✔️ All tours are in spoken English, with some printed visuals.
-Dugan will speak loudly and clearly.
+I speak loudly and clearly.

 Plan to use the bathroom prior to the tour; we won’t stop for a break during the walk.
 The closest public restroom is in Portland Public Library’s main branch in Monument Square; check their website for open hours.
 You can also check this list of public restrooms in Portland.